sreekarbh07/sql_parser/README.md

 to test: change the sql query defined in the sql_parser.py

 Aim of this project:
-  Convert the conditions of an SQL query into a list of dictionary where each dictionary belongs to noe condition and it contains:
+  Convert the conditions of an SQL query into a list of dictionary where each dictionary belongs to one condition and it contains:
     1. Original Table fromm we should fetch the value to compare
     2. Column Name in the table
     3. Value with which we should compare the value of database with.